cristydobson/Football_Match_Simulator_iOS_App/README.md

 Each Round model contains a Match model.

-Every Round can contain any given of matches.
+Every Round can contain any given number of matches.

 A single Match object contains information such as, the two teams for that match, and the scores (outcome) if the game has been played already.